 When students are listening, they get curious about the conflict and so they ask questions.
 I allow my students to do it because it’s an indication that they are willing to express their thoughts based on the material.
 In a sense, that is already communicating.

 And when we are reading books, there are unfamiliar words along the way that students catch.
 So, they learn new and difficult words which can be defined through context or by using a dictionary.
 It’s a perfect addition to their word bank which they can use in daily conversations.

 Furthermore, as you narrate, you can ask questions in between to let students predict what will happen next.
 The process asks students to talk and share their thoughts.
-And they are already communicating in that way.
+They are already communicating that way.